 - Send appointment reminders by email, text or phone

 - Educate patients about no-show policies and procedures

 - Charge fees for missed patient appointments

-So, now that we’ve neared the end of this blog, it’s time to consider: Have you fallen into an OBGYN EHR money pit, or is your OBGYN EHR software setting you up for success?
+So, now that we’ve neared the end of this blog, it’s time to consider: Have you fallen into an urology EHR money pit?
+Or, is your urology EHR software setting you up for success?
 We hope it’s the former, but if it’s not, you have options.
 One of them involves switching to the EHR that doesn’t need to be your first, but wants to be your last.